Isle of Man Steam Railway 2025

-150th Anniversary Year!
-Opened in 1874, this narrow gauge railway still runs with its original locomotives and carriages, through an ever changing landscape, to a choice of destinations in the south of the island.
+Opened in 1873, this narrow gauge railway still runs with its original locomotives and carriages, through an ever changing landscape, to a choice of destinations in the south of the island.
+The railway's 150th anniversary was celebrated in 2023.

 Operator: Isle of Man Heritage Railways